griffinpp/cambio-cli/README.md

     rz init

 This will create necessary directories and files in your project.
 Once initialized, you can run Rhinozug commands from anywhere in your project's directory tree, and Rhinozug will automatically find the folder it was initialized into.
+Be sure there is a `package.json` file in your project's folder tree before running `rz init`.

 ## Migrations